Sawtooth Valley

-The Sawtooth Valley is a valley in the Western United States, in Blaine and Custer counties of central Idaho.
-About 30 mi long, it is in Sawtooth National Recreation Area (SNRA) in the Sawtooth National Forest.
+The Sawtooth Valley is a valley in the Western United States, in Blaine and Custer counties in central Idaho, United States.

+Description

+About 30 mi long, the valley is in Sawtooth National Recreation Area (SNRA) in the Sawtooth National Forest.
 It is surrounded by the Sawtooth Mountains to the west, White Cloud Mountains to the east, Salmon River Mountains to the north, and Boulder and Smoky Mountains to the south.
 The valley contains the headwaters of the Salmon River, the city of Stanley, and community of Sawtooth City.

-Idaho State Highway 75, also known as the Sawtooth Scenic Byway, transverses the valley's entire length.
-State Highway 75 enters the valley from the south at Galena Summit and exits to the north near Stanley.
-Highway 75 was formerly U.S. 93, which is now routed through Arco.
+Idaho State Highway 75 (SH-75), also known as the Sawtooth Scenic Byway, transverses the valley's entire length.
+SH-75 enters the valley from the south at Galena Summit and exits to the north near Stanley.
+SH-75 was formerly designated as U.S. Route 93, which is now routed through Arco.

 Sawtooth Valley contains several large lakes in the SNRA, including Redfish, Alturas, Pettit, and Stanley lakes.
 Valley floor elevations range from just under 6300 ft near Stanley to over 7500 ft below Galena Summit.
 Elevations along the valley's borders reach 11815 ft at Castle Peak in the White Cloud Mountains to the east and 10,715 ft at Thompson Peak in the Sawtooth Mountains to the west.

 In 2017, the Sawtooth Valley was designated part of the Central Idaho Dark Sky Reserve.